 By the Rev. Dr. Ed Hird

 Angus Buchan, a South African farmer, teaches that where there’s love, there’s hope.
 His story is so inspiring that the Faith like Potatoes DVD about his life has already sold over half a million copies.
 He left a 3,000 acre farm in Zambia in 1976 to start again from scratch in South Africa.
 There was no water, no toilet, and no lights.
 He couldn’t even speak the native language of Zulu.
-Angus was somewhat stubborn and hardworking.
+Angus was very stubborn and hardworking.
 He literally worked night and day seven days a week and made a success of his new farm, paying back his debts.
 In the process, Angus went into a deep depression.
 He had no peace and no purpose in living.
 Anger, fear and destructive choices began to overwhelm his life and his family.

 In 1979, he had a spiritual breakthrough and was pulled out of a deep spiritual pit.
 Receiving this second chance in life, he had a passion to tell others about what he had discovered.
 Angus began by treating his family and co-workers better.
 He learned to control his temper and seek inter-racial reconciliation.
 Angus now describes himself as a Zulu, saying that he is a white Zulu.
 When AIDS/HIV hit South Africa, Angus started an orphanage at Shalom Farm in Kwa-Zulu Natal to care for the children left behind.